 - Investment process: analyse long term company fundamentals through in-house bottom-up research aiming to identify undervalued stocks

-Hotchkis & Wiley is an SEC-regulated, Los Angeles-based investment adviser founded in 1980, specialized in US value equity and US high yield bond strategies.
+Hotchkis & Wiley is a SEC-regulated, Los Angeles-based investment adviser founded in 1980, specialised in value equity and high yield bond strategies

 - George Davis, the CEO of Hotchkis & Wiley and senior portfolio manager of the fund, has over 30 years of investment experience.
 He coordinates the day-to-day management of around $27 billion of equity value assets